Terms of Service and New Patient Agreement,

 This Agreement contains the entire agreement between the parties regarding the subject matter of this Agreement, and supersedes all prior oral and written understandings and agreements regarding the subject matter of this Agreement.
 If any provision of this Agreement is held by a court of competent jurisdiction to be illegal, invalid, unenforceable, or otherwise contrary to law, the remaining provisions of this Agreement will remain in full force and effect.

-Background on Telemedicine
+Background on Telehealth

-- Improved access to medical care by enabling you to consult with your physician remotely.
+- Improved access to medical care by enabling You to consult with your physician remotely.

 - More efficient medical evaluation and management.